WSWG (AM)

 WSWG was a radio station that broadcast on 1540 kHz in Greenwood, Mississippi, United States.
 It operated from 1963 to 1984, having been denied a renewal of its license by the Federal Communications Commission (FCC) over a 1971 format change that included the firing of three Black disc jockeys, accompanied by other deficiencies in representations made by owner Charles Saunders to the FCC.

 History

 Early years

-William E. "Bill" Hardy was granted a construction permit for a new radio station on 1540 kHz in Greenwood, to operate with 500 watts during daytime hours only, on January 29, 1963.
+William E. "Bill" Hardy was granted a construction permit for a new radio station on 1540 kHz in Greenwood, Mississippi, to operate with 500 watts during daytime hours only, on January 29, 1963.
 The station went on air as WLEF—call letters representing Leflore County—and formally opened on August 30 of that year.
 The transmitter was located at Highland and Ione streets, with studios in the Wright Building downtown.
 In 1966, Kathleen Stutts acquired WLEF from Hardy, who was selling due to his ill health, for $71,000.
 During this time, the station aired a primary R&B format and was oriented toward a Black audience.
 It also increased its power to 1,000 watts in 1967.